 For most companies, this involves building a list of prospects, reaching out, and carefully nurturing them through to the final purchase.
 And then of course you need a good onboarding flow and world-class customer support.

 In this post, we’re going to focus on that first interaction.
 How to take a list of prospects and get them interested in what you have to offer.
 These are people you’ve likely never talked to before, who’ve never heard of your business.

-You need a good way to engage these contacts from cold.
+You need a good way to engage these cold contacts.

 And as email inboxes become more and more flooded, with tighter spam filters, relying strictly on email is now less effective.
 You need more than one touchpoint.

-Here’s how you can use email and retargeting ads hand-in-hand, to engage your prospect list and start nurturing.
+Here’s how you can use email and retargeting ads hand-in-hand, to engage your prospect list and start nurturing them.

 You can’t reach out to prospects without a list of email addresses.
 We’re going to assume that you’ve already got yours, since how to build an email list would require a lot more than one blog post.

 But, just briefly, here are a few common ways of creating your first email list: